 The department sponsors a Free Pizza Freitag lunch series, semester parties, two student clubs, “Goethes Tisch” and “Immersion Club,” as well as a series of annual awards in recognition of outstanding achievement by undergraduate students in the study of German language and literature.
 Deutsches Haus, the German cultural center at NYU, provides a rich program of films, concerts, lectures, workshops, and exhibitions.

-The Department of German places high priority on fostering personal contact between faculty and students, maintains relatively small class sizes (15 or fewer students, on average), and offers comfortable spaces for socializing, studying, and holding informal meetings.
+The Department of German emphasizes individual advising and active mentorship, maintains relatively small class sizes (15 or fewer students, on average), and offers space for socializing, studying, and holding informal meetings.
 Advanced courses and some basic language courses are taught by full-time faculty members, all of whom are also involved in student advising.